NetAppEMEA/sgws-elasticsearch-demo/ElasticSearch-Installation.md

-# Installation of ElasticSearch with Kibana using Docker
+# Installation of ElasticSearch, Kibana and Metricbeat using Docker

 ## Preparation